You need to sign in or sign up before continuing.

 mysterious

 Finally a gothic that commits!
-Until now, every modern gothic I’ve found has either been poorly written, or shied away from going full sick and twisted.
-I had some predictions early in the book but lamented that they probably wouldn’t happen because good, published books never go there anymore.
+Until now, every modern gothic I’ve found has either been poorly written, or shied away from going full sick-and-twisted.
+I had some predictions early on in the book, and lamented that they probably wouldn’t happen because quality, published books never go that far anymore.
 I’m so glad I was wrong.
 Beverly-Whittemore goes there and further.
+It was amazing.

 Loved the writing, the twists and turns, the layers, the reveals, the characters.
-The letters were great, but I think the future narration created a distance that this book would have been better off without.
-I think being more immediately in Mabel’s head and a little more time with other characters after certain reveals would have made this a 5 star book.
+The letters were great, but the future narration created a distance that this book would have been better off without.
+I think 1) being more immediately in Mabel’s head and 2) a little more time with certain characters after certain reveals would have made this a 5 star book.

 sad